jcrm1/jcrm1/README.md

 I also enjoy security research for macOS and iOS!

 I recently entered a CTF for the first time with Purdue b01lers.
 My team got sixth.
-It was fun- I'd definitely like to do another!
+It was fun- I'd definitely like to enter one again!